What is happening to the UK's asylum system?

 For the first time, people arriving in the UK seeking protection as a refugee would have their claim assessed based on how they arrived into the country.

-Under these proposed changes, those who arrive in an ‘unofficial’ way would no longer have the same entitlements as those who arrive under ‘official’ ways.
+Under these proposed changes, those who arrive in an ‘unofficial’ way such as via a channel crossing, would no longer have the same entitlements as those who arrive under ‘official’ ways, such as through a resettlement scheme.

 What does this mean for people seeking asylum?

-The effect of these changes could be huge.
+We are concerned about the effects of these changes.
 A person seeking asylum here could be prevented from accessing crucial services like welfare support and from reuniting with their family – and at worst, it could make it almost impossible to for them to have their asylum claim heard.

-The changes would effectively create a ‘two-tier’ system, making it even more difficult for women, men and children to seek protection in the UK.
+The changes could create a two-tiered system, making it even more difficult for women, men and children to seek protection in the UK.

 Why are we worried?